-6.7 Lost or stolen ID cards
+6.8 Lost or stolen ID cards

-6.7.1 Lost or stolen ID cards must be reported to the Security Office as soon as possible so that the old card can be deactivated and a replacement ID card can be issued.
+6.8.1 Lost or stolen ID cards must be reported to the Security Office as soon as possible so that the old card can be deactivated and a replacement ID card ordered.

-6.8 Room changes
+6.9 Room changes

-6.8.1 Where possible, all room changes will be amended on the University's timetabling system and communicated to students in advance of the session.
+6.9.1 Where possible, all room changes will be amended on the University's timetabling system and communicated to students in advance of the session.
 If a room change is required at the last minute for any reason, the relevant member of staff will make alternative arrangements.
 Students will then be required to tap into the new room to ensure their attendance can be recorded.

-6.9 Cancelled teaching events
+6.10 Cancelled teaching events

-6.9.1 The tutor will ensure that the University's timetabling and attendance monitoring system is updated where teaching events are cancelled at short notice.
+6.10.1 The tutor will ensure that the University's timetabling and attendance monitoring system is updated where teaching events are cancelled at short notice.
 Similar to room changes, where possible, cancelled teaching events will be communicated to students in advance of the session.